zaironjacobs/get-gecko-driver/README.md

 [![PyPI - Status](https://img.shields.io/pypi/status/get-gecko-driver)](https://pypi.python.org/pypi/get-gecko-driver)
 [![PyPI - License](https://img.shields.io/pypi/l/get-gecko-driver)](https://pypi.python.org/pypi/get-gecko-driver)

 A tool to download and install GeckoDriver.
-Download the latest release or another specific release.
+Download the latest version or another specific version.
 You can use this tool as a package import or as a command-line application.

 ## Install